 You can get it done at any of the following places:

-- Council’s Animal Shelter - drop in during opening hours and get your pet microchipped for $57 or $44 for eligible pensioners (persons in receipt of aged, war widows or disability pension).
+- Council’s Animal Shelter - drop in during opening hours and have your pet microchipped for $60.

 - Vets, animal welfare organisations also perform microchipping.